 The tool they’re using?
 Whop

-Traditional classroom instruction is paired with application on Whop - and using Whop, students have an opportunity to not only have hands-on experience with entrepreneurship in the digital economy, but they have the opportunity to create a real, sustainable income on the platform.
-And, a digital footprint that speaks to their unique skills and talents.
+Universities are using Whop as a complementary tool in classrooms, Whopathons, accelerator programs, and more.
+Traditional classroom instruction is paired with real-world application on Whop - and students don't just gain hands-on experience with entrepreneurship in the digital economy, they have the opportunity to create a real, sustainable income on the platform.

 Universities teaching entrepreneurship with Whop